-Project Group or collective Innovative practice and/or methodology Number of participants Project Pro-Semiárido (PSA) - Bahia, Brazil Child care workers/ facilitators Group Construction of a methodology for "child-care circles" with a strong gender transformative focus 598 local communities members of which 528 are women Project "Viva o Semiárido" (PVSA) - Piauí, Brazil Association of residents and small producers (AMPPEPI) - Popular Farmers' Movement (MPA) Women's protagonism in agroecological production within backyard gardens with a wider array of technological innovations, such as the reuse of "grey water" 93 women Project for the Sustainable Development of Cariri, Seridó and Curimataú (PROCASE) - Paraiba, Brazil The Cariri Oriental Semiarid Network Collective - CASACO CASACO focuses its work on the following lines of action: (i) capturing and storing rainwater; (ii) storage of native seeds (called "seeds of passion"); (iii) commercialization of products through the Agroecological Tent of Cariri; (iv) food service provided by the "Olaria" kitchen.
-15 women Project Dom Helder Camara (PDHC II) - Brazil Afro-descendent association of the " Mearim " Community The capacity to respond to the specific interests and demands of social groups that are normally seen to be "on the margin" (women, youth and afro-descendent communities).
-Empowerment of rural women and the strengthening of their organizing processes, especially through the adoption of agroecological logbooks.
-17 families, 10 women Project Paulo Freire - Ceará, Brazil Maria Celeste Pereira da Silva (Mrs. Tiana) in the community of " Olho d'Água Velho ", Ipu municipality , Ceará Integration of several strategies - agroecological practices, technologies for water use and storage and innovative commercialization practices.
+Project Group or collective Innovative practice and/or methodology Number of participants Project Pro-Semiárido (PSA) - Bahia, Brazil Child care workers/ facilitators Group Construction of a methodology for "child-care circles" with a strong gender transformative focus 598 local communities members of which 528 were women Project "Viva o Semiárido" (PVSA) - Piauí, Brazil Association of residents and small producers (AMPPEPI) - Popular Farmers' Movement (MPA) Women's protagonism in agroecological production within backyard gardens with a wider array of technological innovations, such as the reuse of "grey water" 93 women Project for the Sustainable Development of Cariri, Seridó and Curimataú (PROCASE) - Paraiba, Brazil The Cariri Oriental Semiarid Network Collective - CASACO CASACO focuses its work on the following lines of action: (i) capturing and storing rainwater; (ii) storage of native seeds (called "seeds of passion"); (iii) commercialization of products through the Agroecological Tent of Cariri; (iv) food service provided by the "Olaria" kitchen.
+15 women Project Dom Helder Camara (PDHC II) - Ceará, Brazil Afro-descendent association of the "Mearim" Community The capacity to respond to the specific interests and demands of social groups that are normally seen "on the margin" (women, youth and afro-descendent communities).
+Empowerment of rural women and the strengthening of their organizing, especially through the adoption of agroecological logbooks.
+17 families, 10 women Project Paulo Freire - Ceará, Brazil Maria Celeste Pereira da Silva (Mrs. Tiana) in the community of "Olho d'Água Velho", Ipu municipality, Ceará Integration of several strategies - agroecological practices, technologies for water use and storage and innovative commercialization practices.
 A leader who influences and inspires 5 other women living in the same territory Project Paulo Freire - Ceará, Brazil The women's group of the afro-descendent community "Jardim" in Quiterianópolis municipality - territory of Inhamuns, Ceará Women's key role in a productive project focused on two activities:- poultry-farming and honey; affirmation of ethnic identity as a crucial component in fortifying social organization, including women's self-organizing efforts 7 women out of 40 families involved in the investment plans Project Dom Tavora - Sergipe Association of Embroiderers from the community Nova Brasilia in Tobias Barreto Reveals the importance of women's involvement in what are seen to be "non-agricultural" activities (handicrafts); transmission of cultural knowledge and traditions between generations; use of forms of social communication (digital platforms) for commercialization purposes.
-64 female artisans The Pilot Project for Rural Inclusion (PPIR) - Uruguay Group of "Women United from San Antonio" - MUSA This initiative shows women leading a local land reform project with family integration and mechanization of the production processes.
-The following aspects are worthy of note: (i) the capacity of a women's grassroots group to gain access to land through negotiations; (ii) the collaboration of family members (husbands and youth) in productive processes and in the construction of new forms of collective land management; (iii) use of agricultural equipment, such as tractors, to empower female leaders; (iv) construction of direct dialogue spaces with governmental authorities.
+64 female artisans The Pilot Project for Rural Inclusion (PPIR) - Uruguay Group of "Women United from San Antonio" - MUSA The following aspects are worthy of note: (i) the capacity of a women's grassroots group to gain access to land through negotiations not only with the public institution that is responsible for giving support on land issues - the the National Institute of Colonialization -, but also through networking with a complex web of different state institutions; (ii) the collaboration of family members (husbands and youth) in productive processes and in the construction of new forms of collective land management; (iii) use of technological equipment/ innovations (example: tractor) as forms of empowering female leaders; (iv) MUSA's central role in the intervention in public policies within Uruguay, through constructing spaces of direct dialogue with public governmental authorities.
 The group started out as 14 women and now is made up of 5 women and their family members.